-- Once baked, remove the cookies from the oven and allow to cool a few minutes on the baking sheet, then transfer them to a wire cooling rack to cool completely.
+- Once baked, remove the cookies from the oven and allow them to cool for a few minutes on the baking sheet, then transfer them to a wire cooling rack to cool completely.

 - Once the cookies have cooled, melt the chocolate.
 Either add chocolate to an ovenproof bowl and place it over a small saucepan with a couple of inches of water, and warm it until melted, or heat chocolate in a bowl in the microwave for 1 minute or until silky smooth.
 Once melted, drizzle each cookie with chocolate and then allow to cool rest until chocolate has solidified completely.

-- Any leftover cookies can be stored in an aright container for 3-5 days or in the freezer for several months.
+- Any leftover cookies can be stored in an airtight container for 1-2 weeks or in the freezer for several months.

 - Serving Size: 1 cookie